Nuclear Medicine is a specialty which uses radioactivity for diagnosis and treatment of certain diseases.

 A radiographer will remain in the room during the scan.

-There are no side effects and it does not prevent you from driving a car.
+There are no side effects from the radiation and it does not prevent you from driving a car.

 The amount of radioactivity you will receive is small, similar to doses received from X-ray examinations.
 If you have been referred for a Nuclear Medicine scan it will be because your doctor has decided that the benefits from having the scan far outweigh the risks from the radiation.